-Moreover, in a recent study, 84% of people said they’ve been convinced to buy something after watching a brand’s video, and people reported being twice as likely to share videos with their friends than any other type of content.
+Moreover, in a recent Oberlo study, 8 out of 10 people said they’ve been convinced to buy something after watching a brand’s video, and people reported being twice as likely to share videos with their friends than any other type of content.

 Partnerships are an opportunity to offer supplementary services that you don't provide.
 For example, a web design company and a copywriting agency might choose to partner together, so when a client requires written content for her web pages, the web design company can offer copywriting services from their partner.

 This increases consumer satisfaction, and it also provides exceptional advertising opportunities.
 When your partner’s consumers need your services, your partner will point them in your direction.